blazium-engine/docker-webbuild-template/README.md

 ### Support for YouTube Playables

 YouTube Playables requires that the initial game bundle be **less than 15 MiB**.
-To meet this requirement, **WebAssembly (WASM) files must be compressed** before serving.
-This configuration enables **gzip compression** for `.wasm` files and ensures that browsers capable of handling gzip receive the compressed `.wasm.gz` file instead of the uncompressed version.
+To meet this requirement, **WebAssembly (WASM) files must be precompressed**.
+This configuration will serve the pre-compressed wasm files if present and supported by the browser, otherwise it will fallback to the uncompressed version.

 ### How It Works
 - If the browser **supports gzip encoding**, Nginx serves the precompressed `.wasm.gz` file **as if it were** a `.wasm` file.